Miguelzamora13/ptb-php/README.md

 - [Pooria Bashiri](https://github.com/devdahser)
 - [All Contributors](../../contributors)

 # 📜 License <a name="license"></a>

 The GPL License (GPLv3).
 Please see [License File](LICENSE.md) for more information.

+## ⚠️ Disclaimer of Warranty <a name="disclaimer-of-warranty"></a>

+The PTB-PHP (Procedural Telegram Bot - PHP) library is distributed under the terms of the GNU General Public License, which grants users the legal permission to copy, distribute, and modify the software.
+However, it is important to note that the library is provided "as is" without any warranty or guarantee of its performance or functionality.
+The developer of the PTB-PHP library does not make any guarantees about its quality, suitability, or fitness for a particular purpose.
+The library may contain bugs or errors in any version, and the user is fully responsible for its usage and any consequences that may arise from it.
+It is recommended to thoroughly test the library and ensure its compatibility with specific use cases before deploying it in a production environment.
+The user should acknowledge that they are using the PTB-PHP library at their own risk.
+If the user encounters any issues or has any questions about the library, they can contact the developer for support or inquiries.